Sunmolaa/Palmoria-Gender-Related-Issue/README.md

 The Power BI project is on gender-related issues within the Palmoria Group.
 The issues including:
 - Gender distribution by department and region
 - Salary structure and pay gap analysis
-- Compliance with regulatory salary minimums
+- Compliance with regulatory salary minimum
 - Bonus and total compensation calculations
 ## Tools Used
 - Power BI